 Sr. No. Particulars Details Details i.
 Name Mr. Harshad Borawake (Equity Mr. Mahendra Jajoo (Debt portion) portion) CIO - Fixed Income ii.
-Age 44 Years 56 years iii.
+Age 44 years 57 Years iii.
 Qualification MBA (Finance), B.E.
 (Polymers) ACA, ACS, CFA iv.
-Previous experience Mr. Borawake has professional experience of more than 20 years and his primary responsibility includes Investment Analysis &amp; Research.
-Prior to this assignment, he was associated with Motilal Oswal Securities as Vice President (Research).
-He has also been associated with Capmetrics &amp; Risk Solutions as Research Analyst - Equity.
-Following are the other Schemes co-managed by him: Mirae Asset Equity Savings Fund (Equity portion) Mirae Asset Multi Asset Allocation Fund (Equity portion) Mr. Mahendra Kumar Jajoo is the Head - Fixed Income of Mirae Asset Investment Managers (India) Private Limited.
-He has over 31 years of experience in the field of financial services.
-He is overall responsible for supervising all Debt schemes of the Mirae Asset Mutual Fund.
+Previous experience Mr. Borawake has professional experience of more than 21 years and his primary responsibility includes Investment Analysis & Research.
+Prior to this assignment, he was associated with Motilal Oswal Securities as Mr. Mahendra Kumar Jajoo is the Head - Fixed Income of Mirae Asset Investment Managers (India) Private Limited.
+He has over 32 years of experience in the field of financial services.
+He is overall responsible for supervising all Debt schemes of the Mirae Asset Vice President (Research).
+He has also been associated with Cap metrics & Risk Solutions as Research Analyst - Equity Following are the other Schemes co-managed by him: Mutual Fund.
 Prior to this assignment, Mr. Jajoo was Director with AUM Capital Markets Ltd. He has also been associated with organizations like Pramerica Asset Managers Ltd., Tata Asset Management Ltd., ABN AMRO Asset Management Ltd and ICICI Group.
-The other schemes being managed by Mr. Jajoo are: Mirae Asset Aggressive Hybrid Fund Mirae Asset Equity Savings Fund Mirae Asset Nifty SDL June 2028 Index Fund v.
-Tenure for which the fund manager has been managing the scheme 2 years and 4 months (Managing t he Scheme since August 2022)
+Mirae Asset Equity Savings Fund (Equity portion) Mirae Asset Aggressive Hybrid Fund (Equity portion) Mirae Asset Multi Asset Allocation Fund (Equity portion) The other schemes being managed by Mr. Jajoo are: Mirae Asset Aggressive Hybrid Fund Mirae Asset Equity Savings Fund Mirae Asset Nifty SDL June 2028 Index Fund v.
+Tenure for which the fund manager has been managing the scheme 2 years and 10 months (Managing the Scheme since August 2022)

-F.HOW IS THE SCHEME DIFFERENT FROM EXISTING SCHEMES OF THE MUTUAL FUND?
+F. HOW IS THE SCHEME DIFFERENT FROM EXISTING SCHEMES OF THE MUTUAL FUND?